 First, start by placing one hand on a table or surface with your palm facing up.
 Then use your opposite hand to help you push your palm back down.
 Practice flipping your palm a few times, then alternate with your other hand.

 Your caregiver can also help flip your palm as you continue to build strength and regain mobility.
-This exercise may seem simple but it helps improve hand movement by stimulating neuroplasticity.
+This exercise may seem simple, but it helps improve hand and wrist coordination.
+We use this movement all the time for opening doors, turning keys, and fastening buttons on our clothing when we dress.

 9. Elbow Flexion

-Gently move your forearm toward your upper arm as much as you can without pain.
+Gently bend your elbow to bring your handtoward your upper arm as much as you can without pain.
 Then extend your arm and slowly return to the starting position with your elbows as close to the side as possible.
+Try to keep your palm facing towards you throughout this exercise.
 Then, repeat with your opposite arm.
-The angle created between your upper and lower arm is flexion.
+Your caregiver or therapist may assist this movement by supporting you at the wrist.

 11. Circle Movement

-Also using a water bottle, lace your fingers together and wrap both hands around the water bottle on the table.
+Lace your fingers together and wrap both hands around the water bottle on the table.
 Then, slowly make large circular movements with your arms.
-As you move in circular motion, focus on stretching your affected arm.
+As you move in a circular motion, focus on stretching your affected arm.
 After moving in one direction, also try to reverse.
 One direction helps build strength, while the opposite direction helps reduce tension.

 13. Cane Reach

 For this exercise, grab a cane and hold both of the ends.
-Then, gently lift your affected arm up (you can rest the cane on your leg for extra support).
+Then, gently lift your affected arm up using your other hand for assistance (you can rest the cane on your leg for extra support).
 Hold this arm stretch for a few seconds or as long as you can and gently release it.

 For an added challenge, turn your head and rotate your trunk towards that side.
 This is a great upper extremity exercise for the shoulders.
 However, it’s important to take breaks and only do what you can handle to avoid overstraining your shoulders.